nrz/ylikuutio/README.md

 and ends the program (cleaning-up).
 In all these phases mentioned above Ylikuutio library functions may be used.
 Ylikuutio library code is located in `code/ylikuutio/` tree.
 Ylikuutio code may change a lot and so far no stable API has been defined.
+There are also some application code snippets in `code/app/` directory.
 Hirvi, Ajokki and Ylikuutio code itself are the best references on how to use Ylikuutio in practice.

 Some available console commands to try in Ajokki:
 * `activate joensuu_center_and_west_scene`